 How is the random program random?

-The names of all the eligible drivers in each company in our computerized random generator.
+The names of all the eligible drivers in each company are put in our computerized random generator.
 No one has control over which drivers are chosen.

 What is a Consortium for the purpose of random testing?

 A Consortium is a group of companies or individual drivers pooled together to meet the required drug and alcohol random testing rates.

 My driver has been chosen several times in a row for random testing, do I have to test him/her again?